About

 Estimated Costs & Financial Aid

 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $9,600.
+In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information